 Individual Financial Coaching – Explained

-You know if you are the ideal client for one-on-one financial coaching when your life situation fits one of the following three criteria…
+You know you're the ideal client for one-on-one financial coaching when your life situation fits one of the following three criteria:

-- Business Owner or Active Investor: You are launching a business, already have a business you want to take to the next level, or are an active investor approaching or exceeding a six figure portfolio.
-If you fit any of these conditions then you are already in the game, have significant capital at risk, and personal financial coaching can put more money in your pocket than it costs.
+- Business Owner or Active Investor: You're launching a business, already have a business you want to take to the next level, or are an active investor approaching or exceeding a six figure portfolio.
+If you fit any of these conditions, then you're already in the game, have significant capital at risk, and personal financial coaching can put more money in your pocket than it costs.
 Just one mistake avoided or one decision improved can pay for years of money coaching services with all the other benefits thrown in for free.

-- More Wealth Than Financial Intelligence: There is nothing more dangerous than $10,000 of investment decisions made with $100 of financial intelligence.
-Successful entrepreneurs, high earning professionals, and people receiving inheritances find themselves with more money than financial skill to manage it – and little time to develop those financial skills.
+- More Wealth Than Financial Intelligence: There's nothing more dangerous than $10,000 of investment decisions made with $100 of financial intelligence.
+Successful entrepreneurs, high earning professionals, and people receiving inheritances find themselves with more money than financial skill to manage it, and little time to develop those financial skills.
 Their financial success means investment mistakes will be prohibitively expensive.
 They need expert financial education and support that isn’t biased by investment product sales incentives so they can learn how to manage risk and avoid obvious mistakes.

-- Great Education – No Results: If you’ve already attended seminars, taken home study courses, developed great ideas, but got stuck following through and implementing then your problem is not information – but the integration and implementation of that information.
-No book, seminar or course will get you over the hump to produce results: only a highly skilled financial coach can help you integrate your knowledge into a personal wealth plan and overcome the obstacles that are holding you back from success.
+- Great Education – No Results: If you’ve already attended seminars, taken home study courses, and developed great ideas, but got stuck following through and implementing, then your problem isn't information – but the integration and implementation of that information.
+No book, seminar, or course will get you over the hump to produce results.
+Only a highly skilled financial coach can help you integrate your knowledge into a personal wealth plan and overcome the obstacles that are holding you back from success.

-Below are some of the benefits specifically resulting from the individualized attention of personal financial coaching that you won’t experience in a group coaching format…
+Below are some of the benefits that specifically result from the individualized attention of personal financial coaching that you won’t experience in a group coaching format:

-- You don’t have to know the specific obstacles holding you back from greater success because they will be identified during the coaching relationship.
-The process dynamically responds to your needs
+- You don't have to know the specific obstacles holding you back from greater success because they'll be identified during the coaching relationship.
+The process dynamically responds to your needs.

 - You save time getting to your desired result because all information is custom tailored to your needs – nothing extra or wasted.